rotheconrad/Kraken-Bracken-plot/README.md

 ## Motivation

 Bracken modifies Kraken results for a more acurate abundance estimate which is great but Bracken does not include the unclassified reads.
-I think it is important for a thorough analysis to report the fraction of the metagenome that is not classified compared to what is classified.
+For more a thorough analysis, this scripts incorporates the fraction of the metagenome that is not classified compared to what is classified.
-Environmental samples are frequently >50% unclassified.
+This is important since environmental samples are frequently >50% unclassified.

 Therefore, this script has the option of accepting the Kraken reports that the Bracken reports were generated from.
 It will read the total